Vishalghyv/commerce_fraud-8.x/README.md

 # commerce_fraud

-This module provides a framework to detect potentially fraudulous orders and act on this.
+This module provides a framework to detect potentially fraudulent orders and act on this.

 This module provides:

-- 1 rules event: "Fraud count changed"
+- 1 Rules event: "Fraud count changed"
-- 3 rules conditions:
+- 3 Rules conditions:
     - Order is whitelisted
     - Order is greylisted
     - Order is blacklisted
+    - Order has PO Box
+    - The given country matches the users IP address
+    - The users IP address is in specified countries
+    - Last order is within X minutes
-- 3 rules actions:
+- 3 Rules actions:
     - Increase the fraud count
     - Decrease the fraud count
     - Reset the fraud count
+- 6 Default Rules:
+    - Change order status depending on Fraud level
+    - Increase Fraud Score if Order has X products
+    - Increase Fraud Score if User IP in Selected Countries (must have `ip2country` module installed)
+    - Increase Fraud Score to Orders with PO Box
+    - Increase Fraud Score to expensive Orders
+    - Increase Fraud Score to Orders placed within X minutes

-The rules actions will set a counter on the provided `commerce_order`.
+The Rules actions will increase the fraud score on the provided `commerce_order`.
 This counter is an integer that the "Reset the fraud count" action sets back to 0.
 The "Increase the fraud count" and "Decrease the fraud count" actions will increase or decrease this